Preventative Maintenance - Preventing Frozen Plumbing Pipes

 - If your water pipes have already burst, turn off the water at the main shutoff valve in the house; leave the water faucets turned on.
 Make sure everyone in your family knows where the water shutoff valve is and how to open and close it.

-If you are not certain if your emergency shut-off valves work or cannot locate a shut-off valve, call the plumbing pros at Michaels Plumbing Service.
+If you are not certain if your emergency shut-off valves work or cannot locate a shut-off valve, call the plumbing pros at My Georgia Plumber.

 We can replace failing shut-off valves, install shut-offs in more convenient locations or locate your emergency shut-off valves for you.
 We also offer full winterization services.
-Call us today at Michaels Plumbing Service (770) 592-0081 or online
+Call us today at My Georgia Plumber (770) 592-0081 or online

 Not what you are looking for?